 How would we respond to social issues if we actually met people living through them?
 Theresa’s portrait stories bring us closer to the real lives impacted by controversial issues and policies.
 Art As Social Inquiry combines art and advocacy as a way to engage audiences.

 The artist shares her subjects’ stories that challenged her to act.
 She demonstrated with portraits and signs in Washington DC for 5 months where she had a eureka moment.
 She understood that compassion is for the courageous and fierce.
-And for those willing to persist, practicing compassion takes us to our own peace and joy.
+And those willing to persist discover that practicing compassion takes us to our own epiphanies and personal peace.

 Theresa has taken Art As Social Inquiry’s portraits to conferences, churches, schools, and other venues.
 Her work has appeared in many newspaper articles, TV programs, and journals – most recently, the Journal of the American Medical Association.